-The black box near center is the approximate area of the full-size image.
+The tiny black rectangle near center is the approximate area of the full-size image.

 (HIROC-LPL, MRO, JPL-Caltech, NASA, apod060410)

-The colors in this image are not true to life.
-Black and white infrared, green and red images were combined using arbitrary colors, to emphasize details and differences in composition and reflectance.
-The brighter, bluer regions in the southern (bottom) portion of the image are possibly due to early-morning fog, while darker and lighter reddish deposits near craters are presumably material ejected during the craters' formation.
+The colors in this image are (as is normal for most astronomical images) "false" colors.
+Black and white infrared, green and red images were combined using arbitrary colors to emphasize details and differences in composition and reflectance.
+The brighter bluer regions in the southern (bottom) portion of the image are possibly due to early-morning fog, while darker and lighter reddish deposits near craters are presumably material ejected during the craters' formation.
 The greenish areas near the center seem to have unusual reflective properties, and may be targeted later by an imaging spectrometer, to estimate the areas' mineral composition.

-The image presented here, is only 8% of the width and height of the original image, so far more detail is visible in the original.
-As the orbit of the Reconnaissance Orbiter is gradually reduced in size, by aerobraking, resolution should increase by another 25 times, so that details as much as 300 times smaller than the smallest objects visible in this image will be revealed.
+The image presented here is only 8% as wide and high as the original image, so far more detail is visible in the original.
+As the orbit of the Reconnaissance Orbiter is gradually reduced in size by aerobraking, resolution should increase by another 25 times, so details as much as 300 times smaller than the smallest objects visible in this image will be revealed.
 Taking full advantage of such incredibly detailed images will require enormous amounts of time and effort, so only small portions of the surface will be imaged in such detail.
 Most of the surface will be mapped at resolutions similar to those shown here, in an effort to identify the most promising areas to be studied at greater resolution.

 Below, a 3-dimensional image of a portion of the above image, created by using variations in shading to estimate relative heights.
-The image above was taken at afairly low Sun angle, so that areas tilted one way or the other would be brighter or darker.
+The image above was taken at a fairly low Sun angle, so areas tilted one way or the other are brighter or darker.
 Comparisons of relative heights estimated in this way show good agreement with earlier MOLA measurements obtained using laser altimeters, so the image is probably a fairly good representation of the topography.
 Unlike most 3-dimensional images of planetary surface features, there is no vertical exaggeration of the features shown below.